Display conditions

 Each item in this list can point to a single file or a glob pattern.

-If you intend to add extra executables to your application and call them from the functions, make sure they are compatible with the Forge runtime environment.
+If you intend to add extra executables to your application and call them from functions, make sure they are compatible with the Forge runtime environment.
 You might want to use statically linked executables if possible, or include the required libraries together with the executable.

 Connect